 The Nebraska football team practiced for approximately two hours on Thursday inside the Hawks Championship Center in helmets only.

-Head Coach Scott Frost addressed the media following practice and talked about finishing this week of practice strong.
+Head Coach Scott Frost addressed the media after practice to discuss how the team’s week of preparation has gone.

 “I think we had our best of week practice ever again.
 So, if our goal is to get better day by day, it’s been a good week,” Frost said.
 “We’re not super deep so we can’t just run these guys into the ground.
 I think we’ve gone far enough making some improvements that we can afford to let the guys recover a little bit, and we’ll try to be smart the rest of the year.”